feranco/feranco.github.io/_drafts/recursion-application-iteration.md

 }
 {% endhighlight %}

-It is worth to notice that the position of the recursive call detemines the direction of the iteration.
+It is worth to notice that the position of the recursive call determines the direction of the iteration.
 Indeed, the vector can be printed in reverse order by simply writing the recursive call before printing each element.

 {% highlight cpp %}
 //reverse iteration